 This monochromatic scheme in green utilizes an exciting variety of shapes and textures.

 Warm colours include yellows, oranges, reds and red-violet.
 Warm colours remind us of sunshine and fire; and impart a feeling of heat and passion.
 Planted with red foliage, the warm palette provides a fiery effect.
 Or set against green foliage for maximum contrast.

 Cool colours include blues, greens and blue-violets.
 They remind us of cool grass, morning skies, water, ice and snow.
 Cool colours evoke a feeling of serenity and quietude.
 They play nicely together in the garden or in pots.
 Add white or silvery-greens to expand the cool palette.

-This analagous colour scheme draws colour from the cool side of the colour wheel with a warm splash or red.
-Notice that both warm and cool red lie on the same sid of the colour wheel as violet and blue When planning colour groupings, be sure to consider each plant’s soil, sun exposure and watering needs.
+This analogous colour scheme draws colour from the cool side of the colour wheel with a warm splash or red.
+Notice that both warm and cool red lie on the same side of the colour wheel as violet and blue.
+When planning colour groupings, be sure to consider each plant’s soil, sun exposure and watering needs.

 A complimentary colour scheme combines those colours that lie across from each other on the colour wheel, such as these red-green combinations.
 Complimentary colours provide deep or subtle contrasts depending on the intensity of the colour.

 This complementary colour scheme boasts a maximum contrast due to the dramatic value difference between yellow and violet

 This complementary scheme draws colour from its plant pairings and colour of the pot.
 See how nicely this orange and blue compliment play together?
 Consider using using containers with brightly coloured glazes when creating your complimentary plantings.